joshcrain/joshcrain.io/index.md

 <hr>

 ## Sketches and studies
 Digital, gouache, and watercolor.
 Some are new some are old.
-Some are slightly embarassing.
+Some are slightly embarassing. netlify?

 <ul class="flex--articles flex--articles--3" style="padding-top:2em;">
 {% for post in collections.art limit:9 reversed %}